-- 3. In the Data Recorder window, record the step response of the positioner again. - If the result is not satisfactory: - Enter different values for the parameters and record the step response again.
+3. Rerecord the positioner's step response in the Data Recorder window.

+If the result is not satisfactory:

+Enter different values for the servo control parameters and record the step response again.

-If you are satisfied with the result and want to keep the new parameter settings, save the new settings.
+If you are satisfied with the result and want to keep the new servo control parameter settings, save the new settings.
 You have the following options:

-- Save a parameter set in the positioner database on the PC by clicking on Load and Save Parameters -> Save parameters to stage database..., see "Creating or Changing the Positioner Type" (p.
-264). - Transfer the current values of the listed parameters from the volatile memory to the nonvolatile memory of the C-867 by clicking Load and Save Parameters -> Save all currently active axis parameters as startup parameters to controller.
+- Save a parameter set in the positioner database on the PC by clicking Load and Save Parameters -> Save parameters to stage database..., see "Creating or Modifying a Positioner Type" (p.
+278). - Transfer the current values of the listed parameters from the volatile memory to the nonvolatile memory of the C-867 by clicking Load and Save Parameters -> Save all currently active axis parameters as startup parameters to controller.